-Too date Dr. Kraemer has completed a 3 year study comparing the influences of the combination of home and school language input on language development in bilingual children.
+Too date, Dr. Kraemer has completed a 3 year study comparing the influences of the combination of home and school language input on language development in bilingual children.
 The study also looked into possible effects of grade and parents home language and education level.
-Dr. Kraemer also supported a thesis study investigating the perceptions of SLPs who assess bilingual Latino students.
+Dr. Kraemer has also directed three student theses and a dissertation on the topic of language assessment of dual language learners.

 - M.S., Communication Sciences and Disorders, University of Central Florida.
 Project: Listeners' Perspectives of African American English